stimpy77/Qaud/README.md

 expectations of CRUD (Create, Read, Update, Delete) are met with a consistent interface.
 Most DALs start with key-based table or document structures, so this solution builds upon that premise.

-Frustrations have arisen where it has been observed that IQueryable seems to be supported everywhere, in all data access libraries and tools, which makes it very easy to work with read-only data sources without being concerned about the driver or provider of the data source, but no effort has been made to consolidate the other data access operations of adding, updating, and deleting data.
+Frustrations have arisen where it has been observed that IQueryable seems to be supported everywhere, in practically all data access libraries and tools, which makes it very easy to read from a vast multitude of data sources without being concerned about the driver or provider of the data source, but no effort has been made to consolidate the other data access operations of adding, updating, and deleting data.
 This is what drove the initial creation of this library.

 ### Not Another O/RM (but then again ...)